The New Coronavirus COVID-19 -> Facts, Predictions & Travel Impacts

 NOTE/ It’s important to know that many of the masks you can buy on the internet are not authentic.
 There are lots of suspect sellers out there (incl. on Amazon) selling sketchy products, so please beware of this.

 At the moment we’re not buying any, and will not do so unless the official recommendations change.
 As this thing progresses they will become crazy pricey and a precious resource.
-Besides, the professionals (doctors, hospitals, nurses etc.) need them way more than us, so any existing mask stock should go to them first.
+Besides, the professionals (doctors, hospitals, nurses etc.) need them first and foremost, so any existing mask stock should go to them.